MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 - [Undertaker](#3126-undertaker-section)
 - [Procedure](#3127-procedure-section)

-Each of those are accessible below or you can click on them to be redirected instantly to the intended section description.
+Each of those is accessible below or you can click on them to be redirected instantly to the intended section description.

 ---